 Sensor nodes have three operational modes: active, sleep, and idle.
 When the node is sampling, it is in active mode.
 When sampling stops, the node is switched into idle mode, which is used for configuring node settings, and allows toggling between sampling and sleeping modes.
-The node will automatically go into the ultra low-power sleep mode after a user-determined period of inactivity.
-The node will not go into sleep mode while sampling.
+The node will automatically enter ultra low-power sleep mode after a user-determined period of inactivity.
+The node will not enter sleep mode while sampling.